benkeen/generatedata/client/src/plugins/dataTypes/Region/README.md

 applicable for a particular country.
 The region data is stored in the [Country Plugins](../../countries/README.md), so see that section to see what information is currently available.
 All country plugins provide regions.

-Countries are typically subdivided in numerous ways, so we choose the one that's most useful overall - almost always the region type that's used for addresses.
+Countries are typically subdivided geographically in numerous ways, so we choose the one that's most useful overall - almost always whatever region is used for addresses.
 For the shortcodes, typically they follow the ISO-3166-2 standard.

 This Data Type lets you generate regions in a number of different ways, hence the varied typings listed below.